Home » Community » After hours and urgent care for community

 At the end of your call, you will be offered a care advice summary, sent to you by SMS or email, so you can easily recall the details of the advice received.
 You can also agree to have a summary of your call sent to your regular general practice overnight, so your health team will be aware of the call the following day.
 The after hours GP helpline can also upload a summary of the call to your My Health Record.

-Priority Primary Care Centres (PPCCs) partner with nearby hospital emergency departments to provide free care for people with conditions that require urgent attention, but not an emergency response.
+Urgent Care Clinics (UCCs) partner with nearby hospital emergency departments to provide free care for people with conditions that require urgent attention, but not an emergency response.
 This includes conditions like mild infections and burns, suspected fractures or broken bones.
 They also offer pathology and imaging services (or partner with services close by).

 The Victorian Virtual Emergency Department (VVED) allows you to access care for non-life-threatening emergencies.
 You can connect to the VVED from anywhere in Victoria, 24 hours a day, 7 days a week.